Scandal-ridden Brazil giant Odebrecht seeks bankruptcy protection

 Once one of the most influential people in Brazil, company chief Marcelo Odebrecht was sentenced to 19 years in prison for his role in the scandal -- although he is now serving a reduced sentence in his luxurious Sao Paulo mansion.

-Dozens of politicians have become embroiled in the scandal, including former Brazil presidents Michel Temer and Luiz Inacio Lula da Silva, who is serving a 12 year jail sentence for accepting bribes from the company.
+Dozens of politicians have become embroiled in the affair, including former Brazil presidents Michel Temer and Luiz Inacio Lula da Silva, who is serving a 12-year jail sentence for accepting bribes from the company.

-Peru is the other country hit hardest by the scandal: Odebrecht has admitted paying at least $29 million in bribes to Peruvian officials since 2004.
+Peru is the other country hardest-hit by the scandal: Odebrecht has admitted paying at least $29 million in bribes to Peruvian officials since 2004.

 In 2018, the construction giant agreed to pay a $700 million settlement to the Brazilian government as part of a $2.6 billion package it has committed to shell out to the United States, Switzerland and Brazil.